Charter (CHTR)

 5. Revenue Growth

 A company’s long-term sales performance is one signal of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
 Regrettably, Charter’s sales grew at a weak 2.6% compounded annual growth rate over the last five years.
-This fell short of our benchmarks and is a rough starting point for our analysis.
+This was below our standards and is a rough starting point for our analysis.

 Charter Quarterly Revenue